watrs-csumb/footprints/README.md

 #### `coverage_union`

-If the resulting footprint results in disjointed polygons, uses best-effort approach to combine disjointed polygons.
+If the resulting footprint results in disjointed polygons, uses best-effort approach to combine disjointed polygons. \
+A convex hull is performed on the polygons to create the smallest possible polygon that contains all the vertices in the geometries.

 ### `heatmap`